joshpierro/self-driving-car/p3/writeup_report.md

 ####2.
 Traing Data & Training Process
 I began by trying to collect my own traing data, but since I didn't have a joystick and I was never able to collect enough quality data on my own to get anything that performed satisfactory.
 So, I went down the path of using udacity data.

-I attempted to manually omit images that had a high frequency (zero and near zero angles) in an effort to combat over fitting and improve the training data.
+At first, I attempted to manually omit images that had a high frequency (zero and near zero angles) in an effort to combat over fitting and improve the training data.
 This approach was utimately replaced by the use of dropout layers, but the depricated code can still be seen in utils.py.

 Next, I focused on the data augmentations, beginning with the right and left camera angles.
 I added the left and right camera images to my training data, as well as a small negative (right side) and positive (left side) value to the steering angle to compensate for the image position.
 Many thanks blog posts and confluence threads that covered this topic (participate in the forums!!)